island-is/handbook/technical-direction.md

 ## Accessibility

 All websites and digital government services need to be accessible to all users.
-Teams should be knowledgable about accessibility standards like the Web Content Accessibility Guidelines (WCAG) and should aim for Level AAA of WCAG version 2.1 when working on Ísland.is solutions.
+Teams should be knowledgeable about accessibility standards like the Web Content Accessibility Guidelines (WCAG) and should aim for Level AAA of WCAG version 2.1 when working on Ísland.is solutions.

 All solutions built for Ísland.is will be audited according to the [Commission Implementing Decision (EU) 2018/1524](https://eur-lex.europa.eu/legal-content/EN/TXT/PDF/?uri=CELEX:32018D1524&from=EN) (Accessibility of websites)<sup>1</sup>.
 The decision includes requirements to periodically test user interfaces with automatic accessibility tests and manual audits for critical interfaces.
 Additionally, it emphasizes an efficient reporting system where users can report accessibility issues which we address quickly and securely.